Dortch Enterprises

-Dortch Enterprises (DE) is a company in the restaurant business as a Subway and Taco Bell multiunit franchise operator and formerly owned the Halo Burger chain.
+Dortch Enterprises, LLC (DE) is a company in the restaurant business as a Subway and Taco Bell multiunit franchise operator and formerly owned the Halo Burger chain.
 Dortch was only one of 38 out of the 17,000 Subway franchisees worldwide that owns 40 or more locations.
 The company as of August 12, 2019 has 21 Subway and 24 Taco Bell locations.